-In PDF format, we post the 2022 Annual Campus Security and Fire Safety Report on the College of the Redwoods (CR) website.
-Crime and disciplinary referral statistics, as well as fire safety statistics, are located in the report. https://www.redwoods.edu/about-us/Home/CR-Police-Department
+In PDF format, we post the 2023 Annual Campus Security and Fire Safety Report on the College of the Redwoods (CR) website.
+Crime and disciplinary referral statistics, as well as fire safety statistics, are in the report.
+Campus Safety (redwoods.edu).